safesoftware/twitter-streaming-nodejs/README.md

 Shows how to stream real time twitter data to Google Maps using NodeJS.

-A walkthrough of the code is available here.
+A walkthrough of the code is available <a href="http://blog.safe.com/2014/03/twitter-stream-api-map/" target="_blank">here</a>.
 Below deplying the application on AWS Elastic Beanstalk is discussed.

 <h2>Step 1: Create AWS Account</h2>